germ-mark/distributed-mls-id/draft-xue-distributed-mls.md

 A member Bob protects a ciphertext message and encrypts it to the DMembers by encrypting it as an application message in his Send Group, as in MLS.
-As in MLS, before encrypting an application message, Bob SHOULD incorporate any DMLS updates of Bob's own or PSK proposals corresponding to updates in other DMember Send Groups that he has observed.
+As in MLS, before encrypting an application message, Bob SHOULD incorporate any DMLS Updates of Bob's own or PSK proposals corresponding to Updates in other DMember Send Groups that he has observed.

 ### UNPROTECT